Live at the Roxy Theatre

 Live at the Roxy Theatre is a live album released by Brian Wilson in 2000.
 After a successful period of touring following the release of Imagination, Wilson decided to record his first-ever live solo album.
 Accompanied by his supporting band, Wilson recorded the album during a pair of shows at the Roxy Theatre in West Hollywood.

 While the album includes performances of several of Wilson's old Beach Boys favorites, there are a few surprises amid the well-known classics.
-Wilson takes the opportunity to introduce two songs: "The First Time" and "This Isn't Love" (itself a collaboration with Pet Sounds lyricist Tony Asher).
+Wilson takes the opportunity to introduce two songs: "The First Time" and "This Isn't Love" (itself a collaboration with Pet Sounds lyricist Tony Asher and used in the movie The Flintstones in Viva Rock Vegas).
 In addition, in a moment of humor, the flesh and blood Wilson sings a portion of Barenaked Ladies' song "Brian Wilson".
 Because of Wilson's continuing ease in front of audiences, and the confident performances throughout, Live at the Roxy Theatre received positive reviews upon release.

 Live at the Roxy Theatre was initially and exclusively distributed through Wilson's freshly inaugurated website in June 2000 on his own Brimel Records label for one year.
 An independent label, Oglio Records, subsequently redistributed Live at the Roxy Theatre to stores with the addition of three bonus tracks.
 There was also an additional Japanese release with six bonus tracks, all on disc 2 of the set.

+An expanded 25th anniversary edition of the album is set to be released by Oglio Records on November 7, 2025, featuring additional live bonus tracks from other periods in Wilson's solo touring career.